 How HCP Consultancy works

 A conversational breakdown of how the Consultancy teams work and communicate for success, future developments and how sustainability and social impact plays a vital part in their planning and operations.
 With Mike Thomas, Project Manager, Lucy Birch, Commercial Analyst and Mark O’Shea, Strategic Asset Manager.
-Interviewed by Ellie Rowland-Callanan, Marketing and Social Impact Lead.
+Interviewed by Ellie Rowland-Callanan, Marketing and ESG Lead.

 Welcome and thanks for taking the time to chat.
 First, how did the Consultancy Services come to be, as it is now?